^

 There are four main clinical forms of poliomyelitis:

-• abortive (small disease);
+• abortive (minor illness);

-• nonparalytic (meningeal), manifested by serous meningitis;
+• non-paralytic (meningeal), manifested by serous meningitis;

 • paralytic;

-• Inactive (hidden).
+• inapparent (hidden).

 Epidemiology of poliomyelitis

-Specific prevention of poliomyelitis
+Specific prophylaxis of poliomyelitis

-• Formalin-inactivated vaccine J. Salk.
+• Formaldehyde-inactivated vaccine of J. Salk.

 You are reporting a typo in the following text: